 The man replies to them, denying that it was too cold at the time of his waving - their relationship had always been too cold.
-That is, his whole life had been one long stretched out act of drowning, a pretence, long-term, without anyone really noticing.
+That is, his whole life had been one long act of drowning, a pretense, long-term, without anyone really noticing.

 Note the line in parentheses, brackets, which is a repeat of the second line in the opening stanza and is the voice of the original speaker, a kind of reportage voice you hear on the news.

 This peculiar to and froing with voices and tense is a bit disorienting for the reader but it does reflect the uncertain relationship between the man, the individual, and the local people, and society.